-In a related note to the immune system health, passion fruit is also a powerful source of anti-carcinogenic activity in the body.
+Passion fruit is also thought to be a powerful source to enhance anti-carcinogenic activity in the body.
 Antioxidants in passion fruit primarily eliminate free radicals, which are known for mutating the DNA of healthy cells into cancerous ones.
-Passion fruit also contains vitamin A, various flavonoids, and phenolic compounds, all of which have been linked to anti-cancer properties, particularly in terms of oral and lung cancers.
+According to the Journal Food Research International , passion fruit also contains vitamin C, flavonoids, and phenolic compounds, all of which have been linked with anti-cancer properties.

-Aside from its cancer-protective qualities, vitamin A is also linked to health and medicinal benefits in eye health, including the prevention of macular degeneration, cataracts, and night blindness.
-Furthermore, if you are concerned about the appearance of your skin, not only is the high antioxidant content of passion fruit helpful in reducing wrinkles, but vitamin A specifically functions to boost the health and richness of the skin, and promotes the proper functioning of membranes throughout the body, including the skin, to keep it hydrated and glowing!
+Vitamin A is linked to benefits in eye health, including the prevention of macular degeneration, cataracts, and night blindness.
+Furthermore, the high antioxidant content of passion fruit is helpful in reducing wrinkles, and promotes the proper functioning of membranes throughout the body, including the skin, to keep it hydrated and glowing!

 Reduces Blood Pressure

-If you eat one serving of passion fruit each day, you can satisfy 1/4 of your potassium needs immediately.
-Potassium is a vital mineral in the human body for a number of reasons, one of which is its role as a vasodilator.
+If you eat a one serving of passion fruit daily, you can satisfy one-quarter of your potassium needs.
+Potassium is a vital mineral in the human body for a number of reasons, one of which is its role as a vasodilator, according to a report by Dr. Robert Brace, author of “Fetal and Neonatal Body Fluids”.
 It relaxes the tension of blood vessels and promotes increased blood flow.
 This reduces the strain on the heart and increases overall cardiovascular health.
-Furthermore, potassium is necessary to maintain the proper fluid balance of the body’s cells.
-Movement between membranes is often only allowed through potassium-regulated channels, so proper amounts of this mineral are of extreme importance.
-So make sure you pop a passion fruit into your lunch once in a while to keep your heart healthy and your cells functioning!

-When combined with the vasodilating properties of potassium, the high iron and copper content of passion fruit can really make an impact.
-Iron and copper are both essential components of red blood cell production, so once the RBC count increases and the vessels are dilated, then healthy, oxygenated blood can flow freely to necessary areas of the body, stimulating the metabolic activity in all the organ systems and boosting productivity and efficiency.
-Healthy blood flow is essential for proper functioning!
+When combined with the vasodilation properties of potassium, the high iron and copper content of passion fruit can really make an impact.
+Iron and copper are both essential components of red blood cell (RBC) production.
+Once the RBC count increases and the vessels are dilated, then healthy, oxygenated blood can flow freely to necessary areas of the body, stimulating the metabolic activity in all the organ systems and boosting productivity and efficiency.

-Since passion fruit is such a rich source of minerals like iron, copper, magnesium, and phosphorus, it is a very important fruit for increasing mineral bone density and bone strength.
-Some of these minerals are integral parts in creating additional bone matter, strengthening existing bone matter, and speeding up repair.
-This can be a means of eliminating, preventing, or alleviating the symptoms of osteoporosis and the associated pain and inflammation that occurs when bones deteriorate with age and activity.
+Passion fruit is a rich source of minerals including iron, copper, magnesium, and phosphorus; it is a very important fruit for increasing bone mineral density and bone strength.
+Many of these minerals play an integral role in creating additional bone matter, strengthening existing bone matter, and speeding up repair.
+This can be a means of preventing or alleviating the symptoms of osteoporosis, and the associated pain and inflammation that occurs when bones deteriorate with age and activity.

-One often overlooked compound in passion fruit is a medicinal alkaloids, including harman, which functions as a sedative.
-This compound of passion fruit has been connected to a reduction in restlessness, insomnia, sleeplessness, and nervous anxiety which can keep you from getting a good night’s sleep.
+One often overlooked compound in passion fruit is a medicinal alkaloid, Harman, which functions as a sedative.
+This compound of passion fruit has been connected – mostly in fold medicine with a reduction in restlessness, insomnia, and nervous anxiety, which can keep you from getting a good night’s sleep.
 So, instead of a glass of warm milk, next time try reaching for a slice of passion fruit and head back to your pillow!

-Recent studies have shown that a combination of various extracts from the purple passion fruit peel creates a novel mixture of bioflavanoids, which have an expectorant, sedative, and soothing effect on the respiratory system.
+A study in the journal Nutritional Research has shown that a combination of various extracts from the purple passion fruit peel creates a novel mixture of bioflavonoids.
+This mixture has an expectorant, sedative, and soothing effect on the respiratory system.
 It has been positively connected to a reduction in asthma attacks, wheezing, and whooping cough.
-Next time someone in your family starts hacking and coughing, slice off some passion fruit peel and see if that calms them down.

-A Few Words of Warning: There are no inherent risks of eating passion fruit, and its wealth of nutrients and health benefits take care of most bodily concerns.
-However, most of the calories of this fruit do come from sugars, so people with diabetes should be careful to not eat it excessively, or at least be aware of your blood sugar levels.
-Other than that, enjoy passion fruit and start feeling better in countless ways in no time!
+Word of Caution: There are no inherent risks of eating passion fruit, and its wealth of nutrients and health benefits take care of most bodily concerns.
+However, it is a fruit that is very high in sugar content, so people with diabetes should be careful not to eat it in excess, (or at least be aware of checking sugar levels).